manuel-fischer/IXO/doc/main.md

 }
 ```

-To read an object from the context, the function `IXO_DesReadObj` is called.
+To read an object from a file, the function `IXO_Read` is called.
-The first parameter is the pointer to the deserialization context.
+The first parameter is the filename.
 The second
 is a pointer to the object that gets filled with data.
 The last parameter
 is the class that provides type information of the object.
+The function auto-detects the file type from the filename, that is
+corresponding to the enum value `IXO_JSON`.

 The object itself should be filled with the default values.

+The function `IXO_Read_FILE` takes a `FILE*` instead of a filename.
+The file
+type cannot be detected in this case, so an additional `IXO_FileType` parameter
+should be passed.

 ### Structs vs Tuples